dustinpfister/blog_posts/_posts/js-to-string.md

 ## 3 - Conclusion

-SO the to string and to value methods of objects are ways of defining what the primitive values should be for an object, or a class of objects.
+So the to string and to value methods of objects are ways of defining what the primitive values should be for an object, or a class of objects.
+The toString method returns what should be a string value of an object, and the value of method returns a plain javaScript number value for an object.

+There are many situations in which these methods come into play, for example say you are making a module that is used to preform high precision math by way of having objects that contain a string that has over a hundred digits for a number.
+The to string method can be used to return just that string value, and the value of method can be used to return a number value of that digit string although at a loss of precision.